vijithassar/lit-web/README.md

 </html>
 ```

-`lit-web.js` will load text content of `app.md`, transpile it into the following JavaScript on the fly, and then execute the result:
+`lit-web.js` will load the content of `app.md`, transpile it into the following JavaScript on the fly, and then execute the result:

 ```javascript
 // # this is a markdown file!